 Gerontology is a relatively new and growing field, so students have the opportunity to innovate and grow with their career.
 The skill set for employment in gerontology varies depending on the area of specialization.
 For those who work directly with older adults, empathy and compassion, cultural awareness, excellent communication skills, and a caring nature can all contribute to success in any gerontology career.
 Gerontology professionals working in public policy or planning benefit from strong organizational and research skills.

 According to the Bureau of Labor Statistics (BLS) rapid job growth is expected in all fields related to gerontology--social workers, counselors, community service managers and many others.
-Although the BLS doesn't collect wage information specifically for those in gerontology careers, Salary.com shows a salary range of $30,968-$116,600 for those working in gerontology.
+Although the BLS doesn't collect wage information specifically for those in gerontology careers, Salary.com shows a salary range of $30,968-$116,600 in 2011 for those working in gerontology.
 The wide salary range reflects the diversity of careers in the field.

 As baby boomers age, careers in gerontology can only grow in scope and number.
 Research from the Federal Interagency Forum on Aging-Related Statistics reports: "The number of older people will increase dramatically during the 2010-2030 period.
 The older population in 2030 is projected to be twice as large as their counterparts in 2000, growing from 35 million to 72 million and representing nearly 20 percent of the total U.S. population."